 |Ambient Operating Temperature per EN 50155|

 The integrated protective circuit ensures reliable operation in all applications.
-The modules switch loads with both inrush and switch-off currents.
-These include incandescent bulbs with resistive loads and ECGs with capacitive loads (originators of high inrush currents), as well as magnet valves with their inductive coils (originators of burdening switch-off currents).
+The modules handle switching of loads with both inrush and switch-off currents.
+Causes of high inrush currents include incandescent bulbs with resistive loads and ECGs with capacitive load; causes of burdensome switch-off currents include magnet valves with their inductive coils.

 For areas of application with high switching peaks, WAGO has developed optocouplers and solid-state relays with a zero voltage switch.
 These minimize peaks.

-As an interface module between process peripherals, as well as control and signaling equipment, optocouplers and solid-state relays (SSRs) offer the following compelling advantages:
+As an interface module between process peripherals, as well as control and signaling equipment, optocouplers and solid-state relays (SSR) impress customers with the following advantages:

 Relays and Optocouplers/Solid-State Relays